zkamvar/user2021/prose.md

 The natural place to go was blogdown, but we quickly realized that while the tools were separated from the content, there were many aspects that would not fit our model.
-It was then that I realized that {pkgdown}, a documentation site generator, used the same model: Content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it could be customizable by making your own package to host your CSS, JS, and HTML templates.
+It was then that I realized that {pkgdown}, a documentation site generator, used the same model: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customizable by making your own package to host your CSS, JS, and HTML templates.

-O
+We used this model to create a modular two-step solution that first renders source documents to markdown and then uses pandoc with a template engine to render HTML.
+This two-step solution allows maintainers to easily see the diff of the changes that happened from new code or updated packages _and_ because markdown is a common denominator for many static sites and document engines, the output can be lifted from the repository and placed in the context of any other engine.

+Of course, this was not the most important part.
+The design addresses our challenge, but extra care needs to be taken to make sure we are taking advantage of our opportunity, and that's where empathy comes in.

+You cannot design a user interface if you don't know who your audience is.

 ## Conclusion